Student and Parent Privacy Notice for Morton Academy, a United Learning Trust Academy

 ULT has in place technical and organisational measures that ensure a level of security appropriate to the sensitive nature of the personal data that we process.
 For further information regarding how we keep personal data secure please refer to our security of personal data policy.

-We use third party data processors to provide us with a management information system, accounts software, cloud storage services, apps and software for use in the classroom and to facilitate the secure transfer of data between the Academy and Central Office.
-This use of data processors will only take place if in compliance with the Data Protection Act 1998 and the General Data Protection Regulation.
+We use third party data processors to provide us with a variety of services .
+This use of data processors will only take place if is in compliance with the UK GDPR and the Data Protection Act 2018 (and any subsequent legislation related to data protection in applicable jurisdictions).

 Decisions on whether we contract with these third party processors are subject to a robust approval process and are based on a detailed assessment of the purpose for which the data processing is required, the level and sensitivity of data involved and the arrangements in place to store and handle the data.
 To be granted access to student level data, data processors must comply with strict terms and conditions covering the confidentiality and handling of data, security arrangements and retention and use of the data.

 We currently use the following data processors:-

 Capita, Parentpay, Sisra, Smid Report, United Learning Trust, Microsoft, Hegarty Maths, MyMaths, Pearson active learn, Groupcall, Wonde, CPOMS, Show My Homework, PS Connected, Parents Evening System, Class Dojo, Kudos, GL Assessment, Sign In App, Edurio, Edukey, Tassomai, Wheelers ePlatform, The Everlearner.

 Sharing Data with Third Parties (other data controllers)